 Land Equivalent Ratio

 In all cases, permaculture sites consisted of mixed cultures of different vegetable varieties and often additional fruit trees and berry bushes.
-Added integration of livestock was common, but resulting extra animal yields are not include-able in this study.
-The land equivalent ratio (LER) is used as an index to assess the relative productivity of these mixed crop systems compared to the mean sole crop productivity of total and organic German agriculture in the respective years (Mead and Willey 1980; Risch and Hansen 1982; Bomford 2009; Reynafarje et al. 2016; Paut 2018).
+Additional integration of livestock was common, but the resulting additional animal yields could not be included in this study.
+The land equivalent ratio (LER) is used as an index to assess the relative productivity of these mixed crop systems compared to the mean sole crop productivity of total (both conventional and organic) and only organic German agriculture in the respective years (Mead and Willey 1980; Risch and Hansen 1982; Bomford 2009; Reynafarje et al. 2016; Paut 2018).
 The LER for a specific permaculture site site as compared to one of the management categories man (total or organic German agriculture) was calculated as follows

 LERman,site=i=1mYsiteiYman,yeari

-where m is the number of different crops yielded at the permaculture site, Yman,year(i) is the monocultural yield of the ith crop of respective management and year and Ysite(i) is the yield of the ith crop under intercropping of the permaculture site.
+where m is the number of different crops yielded at the permaculture site, Yman,year(i) is the average monocultural yield of the ith crop of respective management and year and Ysite(i) is the yield of the ith crop under intercropping of the permaculture site.
 Two LER values were calculated for each permaculture site, one compared to total German agriculture and one compared to German organic agriculture.
-An LER of 1 indicates equal productivity of the permaculture mixed system and statistical data sole crops.
-Example calculation for yield data of permaculture site X from 2019 in comparison with total German agriculture and of just two crop varieties:
+An LER of 1 indicates equal productivity of the permaculture mixed system and statistical average of sole crops, while an LER of 1.2 would indicate a 20% higher productivity of the mixed system.
+Example calculation for yield data of permaculture site X from 2019 in comparison with total German agriculture and of just two crops:

 LERtot,siteX=YsiteXpotatoesYtot,2019potatoes+YsiteXbushbeanYtot,2019bushbean=25tha39tha+5tha10tha=0.64+0.5=1.14